 Sponsored Designation means that a Sponsoring Participant has authorized a Sponsored Participant to use the Trading Privileges of such Sponsoring Participant and has provided all information and documentation required by Seed SEF for such sponsorship.

-Sponsored Participant means a third-party ECP (other than an ISV) which is the recipient of Sponsored Designation provided by a Sponsoring Participant.
+Sponsored Participant means a third party ECP (other than an ISV) which is the recipient of Sponsored Designation provided by a Sponsoring Participant.

 Sponsoring Participant means a Participant that provides Sponsored Designation to a Sponsored Participant.

-SRO or Self-Regulatory Organization shall, unless otherwise provided, have the meaning attributed to such term in CFTC Regulation § 1.3(ee) and, in addition, shall include any SEF, DCO, DCM and registered futures association, such as the NFA.
+SRO or Self-Regulatory Organization has the meaning set forth in CFTC Regulation 1.3(ee) .

 Supervised Persons means, with respect to a Participant, any directors, managers, officers, employees, agents or representatives thereof.

-Swap shall have the meaning set forth in CEA Section 1a(47) and the CFTC's rules and regulations promulgated thereunder and shall meet Contract Specifications.
+Swap has the meaning set forth in CEA section 1a(47).

-Swap Dealer shall have the meaning set forth in CEA Section 1A(49) and 17 C.F.R.
-1.3(ggg), or any successor regulation thereto.
+Swap Dealer has the meaning set forth in CEA Section 1a(49) and CFTC Regulation 1.3(ggg).

-Swap Execution Facility shall have the meaning set forth in CEA Section 1a(50).

-Swap Specification means the rules or other trading protocols containing specifications for any Swap which have been adopted, amended or approved from time to time by Seed SEF.
+Swap Specifications means the rules or other trading protocols containing specifications for a Swap which have been adopted, amended or approved from time to time by Seed SEF.

-Trade means any purchase or sale of any Swap made on Seed SEF Platform or subject to SEF Rules.
+Trade means any purchase or sale of any Swap made on the Platform or subject to SEF Rules.

-Trade Confirmation has the meaning ascribed to such term in Rule 504.
+Trading Account means a segmented ledger used to track SEF Activity under a Participant for a particular purpose, Customer, strategy, or any other reason as desired by the Participant.

-Trading Access means the right granted to an Authorized Trader by a Participant to place Orders and/or enter into Transactions for Swaps to the Platform or execute Swaps subject to SEF Rules.
+Trading Access means the right granted to an Authorized Trader by a Participant to place Orders and/or enter into Transactions for Swaps on the Platform or execute Swaps subject to SEF Rules.

-Trading Hours means, for any Seed Business Day, the hours during which Orders may be placed on the Platform, as shall be established, and may be revised from time to time by Seed SEF in accordance with these Rules.
+Trading Hours means, for any Seed Business Day, the hours during which Orders may be placed on the Platform, as shall be established and may be revised from time to time by Seed SEF in accordance with the Rules.

 Trading Privileges means the right granted to a Participant to use, directly or indirectly, by Seed SEF for Execution of Swaps.
 No Person may exercise Trading Privileges on behalf of a Participant during any suspension of such Participant’s Trading Privileges or unless and until Participant Documentation has been executed and remains in effect.

-Transaction means any purchase or sale of any Contract executed on the Platform or pursuant to the Seed SEF Rules.
+Transaction means any purchase or sale of any Contract executed on the Platform or pursuant to the Rules.

+Transaction Data means Orders, bids, offers and other information concerning Transactions, including all information and content displayed or distributed on the Platform or otherwise provided to Seed SEF.

-Unique Swap Identifier shall have the meaning ascribed to it by CFTC Regulation 45.5 or any successor regulation thereto.
+Unique Swap Identifier shall have the meaning set forth in CFTC Regulation 45.5.

-User ID means a unique identifier issued to each Participant and each Authorized Trader to enable such Participant or Authorized Trader to access Seed SEF and use the Platform and which enables Seed SEF to identify the individual entering Orders into Seed SEF.
+User ID means a unique identifier issued to each Participant and each Authorized Trader to enable such Participant or Authorized Trader to access Seed SEF and use the Platform, and which enables Seed SEF to identify the individual entering Orders on the Platform.

 Wash Transaction means a transaction entered into, or purported to be entered into, where the person knows or reasonably should know that the purpose of the order is to avoid taking a bona fide market position exposed to market risk.